HippoEug/HackTheBox/Machines (Easy)/Optimum.md

 Running NMAP, we see there's only Port 80 open.
 Thankfully we have only one thing to focus on!

 ### 2. Enumeration: Searchsploit & Dirbuster
-Seeing Searchsploit for `HFS 2.3`, we see a couple of vulnerabilties that we can use.
+Visiting the site, we don't see anything interesting.
+Searching Searchsploit for `HFS 2.3`, we see a couple of vulnerabilties that we can use.
 Dirbuster didn't work correctly unfortunately.

 ### 3. Attacking HFS 2.3
 We end up using a Remote Command Execution vulnerabiltiy, by downloading and editing the provided Python script, in order to get a regular reverse shell from it.
 Alternatively, there was a Metasploit module for this vulnerabiltiy which we did not use.